EXPLAINER: What do we know about booster shots for COVID-19?

 It depends on when you got your initial shots.
 One possibility is that health officials will recommend people get a booster roughly eight months after getting their second shot of the Pfizer or Moderna vaccine.

-Officials are continuing to collect information about the one-shot Johnson & Johnson vaccine, which was approved in the U.S. in late February, to determine when to recommend boosters.
+Officials are continuing to collect information about the one-shot Johnson & Johnson vaccine, which was authorized for use in the U.S. in late February, to determine when to recommend boosters.

 WHO WOULD GET THEM?